 The chia plant has several stems rising from the plant’s base.
-In the late spring and early summer, each of those stems holds up spikes of small blue, tube-shaped flowers.
+In the late spring and early summer, each stem holds up spikes of small blue, tube-shaped flowers.
 The blooms have three lobes on one lip, with a white tip on the lower lip.
 Burgundy, spiny-tipped bracts surround the flower whorls, and each set of flowers produces a seed head of tiny gray or brown seeds.
 The seed heads look a lot like those of wheat plants.

 How to Grow Chia Seeds

 Growing chia plants is simple provided you stick with optimal chia plant growing conditions.
 They are hardy in USDA zones 8-11.
 Choose a spot that receives full sun and has good drainage.
 In the fall, prepare the soil as you would for other plants, breaking it up and amending it as needed.
 Scatter the tiny seeds over the surface of the soil and then rake the earth over them carefully.
 Water them lightly until the plants are growing strongly.